developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxCertificateManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on installing certificates on your Symbol device using [Certificate Manager](../../mx/certmgr).

 You can use these installed digital certificates to identify your device for a variety of purposes, including VPN or Wi-Fi network access as well as authentication to servers by apps such as Email or Chrome.
 Let us create a tutorial using [Certificate Manager](../../mx/certmgr) and install a sample CA certificate that would be useful when using WiFiConfig to configure a profile that uses EAP-TLS while adding a Wi-Fi network.